360-Access Advisory Board Members

 Criss currently works in Amazon's Talent Supply Chain Staffing, Operations and Analytics.
 She was formerly the Director of Supplier Diversity and Women Business Enterprise Development at 84 Lumber.

 Criss helps diverse organizations across the country find new ways to grow their business.
-She currently serves on the board of directors of many organizations that support diverse companies, including the Women’s Business Enterprise National Council – WBENC and the Women Builders Council.
+She currently serves on the board of directors of many organizations that support diverse companies, including the Women’s Business Enterprise National Council – WBENC, PowerLink Advisory Boards, and the Women Builders Council.
 Criss has received multiple accolades for her efforts, including the WBENC’s 2018 Applause Award.

-Dietrich is a shareholder at Strassburger McKenna Gutnick & Geftsky and is an attorney licensed to practice in Pennsylvania, Ohio and West Virginia.
+Dietrich is a shareholder at Tucker Arensberg and is an attorney licensed to practice in Pennsylvania, Ohio and West Virginia.
 She focuses on serving the needs of small, disadvantaged, disabled, minority, women, veteran and LGBT-owned businesses.
-She helps her clients identify and resolve legal needs as they arise, such as contract matters, collections, dispute resolution, employment issues and corporate governance and growth.
+She helps her clients identify and resolve legal needs as they arise, such as contract matters, intellectual property issues, collections, employment issues and corporate governance and growth.
 Dietrich also focuses a portion of her practice on assisting her clients with obtaining and maintaining their various diversity certifications (such as the Disadvantaged Business Enterprise (DBE) certification through the United States Department of Transportation DBE Program and state agencies).
 Dietrich is a life-long Pittsburgher, holding both her B.A. and J.D. from the University of Pittsburgh.

 Bill & Maxine Paul